 Partial prohibition (limiting numbers of people gathering from between 2 to 500): 33 countries

-  Governments are increasingly cracking down on dissent by using “fake news” or disinformation charges to suppress public criticism of a particular government’s response to the pandemic.
-At least 8 countries have introduced such new measures, or are relying on existing laws and regulations (Botswana, Ethiopia, The Gambia, Kenya, Lesotho, Mali, Mauritius, Namibia, Nigeria, South Africa, Tanzania, and Zimbabwe).
+  Governments are also increasingly cracking down on dissent by using “fake news” or disinformation charges to suppress public criticism of a particular government’s response to the pandemic.
+At least 12 countries have either introduced such new measures, or are relying on existing laws and regulations (Botswana, Ethiopia, The Gambia, Kenya, Lesotho, Mali, Mauritius, Namibia, Nigeria, South Africa, Tanzania, and Zimbabwe).